The best sales to shop today: AirPods Pro, Dyson, Greenworks, and more | CNN Underscored

 - Get an additional 40% off activewear from Carbon38 when you use the code VAULT40.

-- Having an extra stash of AA batteries will always prove useful, and you can get an Insignia 48 pack now for $10.99 (originally $19.99) at Best Buy.
+- Having an extra stash of AA batteries will always prove useful, and you can get an Insignia 48-pack now for $10.99 (originally $19.99) at Best Buy.

 Deals you may have missed